Vel1Zy/linkasa/README.md

 # LinKasa - Airport Management System

-> An innovative desktop application and business analysis designed to streamline and enhance airport operations for Angkasa Pura.
+> An innovative desktop application and business analysis designed to streamline and enhance airport operations using Electron, Firebase, and System Analysis and Design following the System Analysis and Design in a Changing World Edition 7e.
+Utilizing Visual Paradigm Community Edition.

 ## About The Project